Thank you for sending your enquiry! One of our team members will contact you shortly.

 Creating and Managing Projects

-- Organizing project files, folders, and documentation.
+- Organising project files, folders, and documentation effectively.

 Hardware Configuration and Addressing

-- Understanding device addressing and module layout.
+- Understanding device addressing and module layouts.

-- Verifying configuration consistency before going online.
+- Verifying configuration consistency prior to going online.

 Communication Setup and Online Connection